pytorch/pytorch/functorch/COMPILE_README.md

-# An introduction to some of the (prototype) compilation features in Functorch
+# AOT Autograd - Introduction to an experimental compilation feature in Functorch

 The primary compilation API we provide is something called AOTAutograd.
+AOT Autograd is an experimental feature that allows ahead of time capture of forward and backward graphs, and allows easy integration with compilers.
+This creates an easy to hack Python-based development environment to speedup training of PyTorch models.
+AOT Autograd currently lives inside functorch.compile namespace.

-This is currently a prototype feature.
+AOT Autograd is experimental and the APIs are likely to change.
+We are looking for feedback.
+If you are interested in using AOT Autograd and need help or have suggestions, please feel free to open an issue.
+We will be happy to help.

 For example, here are some examples of how to use it.
 ```python